MH-gittests/olapic_test/README.md

 ##Design
 For the purpose of this exercise, I decided to mainly stick within the guidelines of material design by google.
 This was used due to the lack of any style guidelines of branding principles.
 I kept the design very light, as this would allow customers to feedback further (which I would have normally gained through wireframe and design processes).
 The only design styles I have inferred is the use of material design and that the customers primary colour is light blue 3 (as defined in materialize).

+I decided to put the navigation buttons at the bottom as they looked too cluttered elsewhere, and I wanted to give priority of screen space to the images.
+Following on from this going live I would monitor to see whether people were clicking through, whether there was a need to move the nav buttons or add auto scrolling.

-I used some of the text from the API as a lead for the users to want to read more/find out more about the product.
+I used the related instagram text from the API as a lead for the users to want to read more/find out more about the product.

 I ran out of time on wanting to have the user name displayed on the card to give credibility.